Wahiawa General Hospital – For Acute/Critical Patient Care and Emergency Department COVID-19 Updated Information Please Click Here

 - Wahiawa General Hospital is accepting donations of medical supplies and equipment, please click here for more information on how to donate

-- Wahiawa General Hospital/Wahiawa Nursing and Rehabilitation Center have no confirmed COVID-19 positive patients or residents
+- Wahiawa General Hospital/Wahiawa Nursing and Rehabilitation Center have no confirmed COVID-19 positive patients and/or long term care residents

 - Wahiawa General Hospital is NOT a scheduled COVID-19 testing location and will only test for COVID-19 in an emergency situation.
 If you are feeling ill or have any reason to believe you may have come in contact with someone diagnosed with COVID-19, please contact YOUR PERSONAL PHYSICIAN for more information or to request being tested for COVID-19